| I. |

 additional FAAB$ to be effective immediately, teams must contact the

 budget for the nearest Sunday's FAAB draft.
-As soon as the
+When as the

-Commissioner is contacted about a FAAB drop, he will notify the league via
+Commissioner is contacted about a FAAB drop, he will confirm the FAAB rebate

 email to let everyone know that a team is increasing their FAAB budget.